schultek/dart_mappable/packages/dart_mappable/doc/container.md

 To find the mapper for a given type, the container first looks at its own **set of mappers** and when there is no match it refers to its **linked containers**.

+---
+# 🚨 Important!

+**A lot of this may be removed in a future version.**
+See https://github.com/schultek/dart_mappable/issues/159 for more details.

+---

 ## Working with `MapperContainer`s

 **This is an advanced topic.** Usually you don't need to worry about containers, as they are hidden from the user when doing standard